-At Cambridge, the integrity of our content and editorial publishing process is paramount.
-We have two sets of publishing ethics guidelines that relate to the different types of content we publish: Our Academic Research Publishing Ethics Guidelines and our Teaching and Learning Guidelines.
+The integrity of our content and editorial publishing process is paramount.
+We have two sets of publishing ethics guidelines that relate to the different types of content we publish: our Academic Research Publishing Ethics Guidelines and our Teaching and Learning Guidelines.
 These guidelines are aimed at many different groups, including authors, peer reviewers, editors within and outside Cambridge University Press & Assessment, societies and funders.

 For all enquiries relating to publishing ethics, please contact us at [email protected].
 All queries will be handled sensitively and as confidentially as possible within the scope of any necessary subsequent investigation.